drawrowfly/tiktok-scraper/README.md

 -   [x] Download video without the watermark
 -   [x] Indicate in the output file(csv/json) if the video was downloaded or not
 -   [x] Build and run from Docker
--   [x] CLI: Scrape and download in batch
+-   [x] CLI: Scrape and download in batchu
 -   [x] CLi: Load proxies from a file
 -   [x] CLI: Optional ZIP
 -   [x] Renew API